 For incoming freshmen at mid-sized or large schools, especially, your first semester is likely to feature most or all of your classes online.
 Given that, step one is familiarizing yourself with the technology you’ll be encountering.

 Zoom is by far the most prevalent site colleges have been using to date for remote learning.
 It’s relatively easy to navigate, and many of you may already be familiar with it.
 For those who aren’t, here are some keys:

-- Mute: Generally you’ll keep your audio on mute, as otherwise the feedback can be problematic.
-Similarly, for large lectures presumably you won’t be showing video of you, though you’ll see the professor.
+- Mute: Generally you’ll keep your audio on mute, as otherwise, the feedback can be problematic.
+Similarly, for large lectures presumably, you won’t be showing a video of you, though you’ll see the professor.
 That said, read the rest of the class– if everyone has their Zoom video camera on, you should too.

 - If for some reason you need to “share” your Zoom screen (say, showing a PowerPoint presentation), make sure you have all other windows and your browser bookmarks closed, as people will be able to see literally everything that is visible on your computer.
 So if you don’t want your professor to see your quick access to sports betting, close it before joining the Zoom class.

 - Ask if the class session is being recorded, as Zoom has this feature.
 This would be a great way to review the lecture, without fear you’ve missed something during note-taking.
 If not, lectures, school work, and webinars are often uploaded to your student interface; ask about this.

 - Some teachers do not expect live participation and just seek confirmation of student completion of the schoolwork and remote learning lecture.
 If this is the case, use it to your advantage.
 Recorded lectures can allow you to start/stop confusing material.

 - Make sure your background is something you would want a teacher and the rest of the class to see.
 Ideally, your background is simple, consistent, and professional.

 2. Time Management: Establish a Routine.